EMPAT94/empat94.github.io/_gs/tutorial.md

 I had failed to notice it in my excitement earlier, but my Mana Point was down to 240 from the original 800.
 Did I just use up 560 points of mana to burn a blade of grass?
 As for why the last spell didn't work, I simply didn't have enough mana left.
 Guess Mages ain't so OP after all.

 As I was resting to recover my mana - which according to Betty was quicker for Mages, I thought about the spell I just cast.
 Impressive as it was, it certainly wasn't what I expected.
 No literal fiery balls were shot around.
 How would one go about that, I wondered?
 Not that it mattered much, I now had an actual attack.
-Misnomer though it was.
-Hell, why not change it?
+Misnomer though it was. mHell, why not change it?'
 It didn't take me long to come up with a pretty original and totally not stolen name -

 `incendio x = (x.temperature = x.temperature * x.temperature)`

 I was quite proud of myself, as I decided to write another function that went the other way, with a similar naming scheme.

-`petrificus_totalus x = (x.temperature = ((x.temperature / x.temperature) - 1))`
+`petrificus_totalus x = (x.temperature = 0)`

 'Boom!
 Freeze mofo, all the way down to zero!!!'